bezveza/WPF-IO-ControlModule/README.md

 # Digital-IO-Control-Module

-A simple lightweight simulator which can be used as a logic exerciser, I/O sequencer, remote control, debug tool for test automation and others.
+A simple lightweight simulator which can be used as a logic exerciser, I/O sequencer, remote control command center, debug tool for test automation and others.

 ![](https://github.com/EdoLabWorks/xedo-imgs/blob/master/BlueIOModule.png)

-The code behind is modular enough for additional external libraries to be added to control real devices, wireless I/O modules, or machine/instruments for industrial applications.
+The code behind is modular enough for additional external libraries to be added to control real devices such as wireless I/O modules, or machine/instruments for industrial applications.
 You can also easily customize or port it to other languages to interface with any gadgets from your personal projects.

 You can start, control and close any processes in your computer using your mobile device.

 [](https://github.com/EdoLabWorks/xedo-imgs/blob/master/OverviewIOModule.png)

-Turning off manually one of the LED's/device modules will send a real-time notification of the unexpected state change from ON to OFF condition.
+Turning off manually one of the LED's/device modules will send a real-time notification to the Web Control interface.
 You can also customize it for any event you wish to trigger a notification.

+You can use MySQL or MongoDB for event logging which you can view and download from the Web Control interface.

 This project is based on WPF using C#.